crypto101/book/stream-ciphers.rst

 ^^^^^^^^^^

 In the real world, block ciphers are used in systems that encrypt large amounts of data all the time.
-We've seen that when using ECB mode, an attacker can both analyze ciphertexts to recognize repeating patterns, and even decrypt messages when given access to an encryption oracle.
+We've seen that when using :term:`ECB mode`, an attacker can both analyze ciphertexts to recognize repeating patterns, and even decrypt messages when given access to an :term:`encryption oracle`.

 Even when we use idealized block ciphers with unrealistic properties, such as block sizes of more than a thousand bits, an attacker ends up